-We have audited the compliance of the Meigs Local School District (the "District") with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to its major federal program for the year ended June 30, 2005.
-The District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of the Meigs Local School District (the "District") with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to each of its major federal programs for the year ended June 30, 2006.
+The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the District's management.
 Our responsibility is to express an opinion on the District's compliance based on our audit.